Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Inference is the process of generating predictions from trained models.
 To use a task for inference:

 1. Init your task with pretrained weights using a checkpoint (a checkpoint is simply a file that capture the exact value of all parameters used by a model).
 Local file or URL works.
-2. Pass in the data to :func:`flash.core.model.Task.predict`.
+2. Load your data into a :class:`~flash.core.data.data_module.DataModule` and pass it to :func:`Trainer.predict <flash.core.trainer.Trainer.predict>`.

 |